nikosdion/toggle-dark/README.md

 The power of KDE Plasma is that you can use all those extra personalisation items to skin it so thoroughly it might look near darned identical to a different OS (e.g. Windows, macOS, ...), or even give it a completely new look (there are so many cyberpunk, goth, etc examples).

-Asking users to learn how to create global themes to maintain this kind of deep customisation while toggling between light and dark mode was an overkill, which is why version 2 stopped switching global themes, and decided to stick with colour schemes instead.
+Asking users to learn how to create global themes to maintain this kind of deep customisation while toggling between light and dark mode was an overkill, which is why we are not switching global themes, and decided to stick with colour schemes instead.
 Not to mention that changing the global theme was oftentimes buggy, especially with regard to switching the Gtk theme, which is what most Linux desktop applications (e.g. browsers) look for when determining if they're running on Dark Mode.

 ### Can I change the global theme?

-No. This is what version 1 was doing, but sometimes the changeover was finicky, resulting in some Gtk application not switching over correctly.
+Nope.
+I tried that, but sometimes the changeover was finicky, resulting in some Gtk application not switching over correctly.

 ### Why does the wallpaper not change?